Blog

 • Water bottleTreadlite Gear’s bottle pouches give me access to water up front without taking my pack off, similar to a running vest.
 Their marketing says the pouches can accommodate up to a 750ml water bottle.
 I switch between a 600ml Smart water bottle and a 500ml Nalgene.
 I’ll also carry a 1-litre Nalgene, which I find simple to use with big gloves on.
 Arguably you don’t need both, but I like to keep hydrated.

-• Flask — If I’m on my own, I’ll likely bin the pouches up front and take an MSR Windburner stove because weight is equal, sans the liquid, and I can use it more than once.
-When I’m walking with others, no-one wishes to sit around waiting for a stove to boil and I’ll take a Thermos Ultimate flask for a hot drink (my preference being diluted orange juice with a pinch of salt).
+• Flask — If I’m on my own, I’ll likely bin the pouches up front and take an MSR Windburner stove because the weight is equal, sans the liquid, and I can use it more than once.
+When I’m walking with others, few wish to sit around in the cold waiting for a stove to boil so I’ll take a Thermos Ultimate flask for a hot drink (my preference being diluted orange juice with a pinch of salt).

 Safety